 Go to NOC's website for a full list of festivals, live music and more.

 Outdoor School Courses

-Since 1972, NOC has been leading courses in whitewater kayaking, whitewater canoeing and river leadership.
+Since 1972, NOC has been leading courses in whitewater rafting, kayaking, canoeing and river leadership.
 Over the year's they've grown to become one of the most convenient, comprehensive destinations for learning in the outdoors.
-At NOC, your learning is guaranteed by almost 40 years of experience as a leader in the outdoors.
 They are the top school for kayak instructors and raft guides, and a destination for backcountry leaders to get wilderness medicine certification.
-Go to NOC's Web site for more.
+Go to NOC's website for more.

 Directions from Asheville